xdab/axdigi/README.md

 AX.25 layer 2 digipeater for networked TNCs.

+## WORK IN PROGRESS

+**This project is a WORK IN PROGRESS!**

+There is no description, no configurability, no tests, debug prints everywher, AI slop code and other similar features.

+Viewer discretion is advised.

 ## TODO

 - [x] Implement basic TCP client connecting to TNC (hardcoded IP/port)